abilian/olapy/docs/working_with_db.rst

 Running olapy with Database
 ***************************

-As we said in the previous section, Olapy starts with CSV files by default when using the ``olapy runserver`` command, so how can we work with databases ?
-Well, you need to provide some database informations (login, password, etc...) to Olapy so it can connect to your database management system.
+As we said in the previous section, Olapy uses CSV files as source type by default when using the ``olapy runserver`` command, so how can we work with databases ?
+Well, you need to provide some database information (login, password, etc...) to Olapy so it can connect to your database management system.

 The command to run Olapy with databases is ::